manisuec/otp-gen-agent/README.md

 **Arguments:**
   - num: number of OTPs to be generated in bulk

-Useful in cases where number of OTPs to be generated is known before hand
+Useful in cases where number of OTPs to be generated is known before hand.
 ## Test

 `npm run test`